 What comes next?

-As with everything, there is no ‘cure all’ for marketing any business.
+As with everything, there is no ‘cure all’ for developing marketing strategy any business.
 Anyone that states an ROI before even looking at your business or bottom line can’t possibly know what they are talking about.
 Modern marketing to build brand is a complex dance between:

 - Analytics driven design (research leading to infrastructure)